Easy DIY Patriotic Cutoff Shorts

 Step 5: Once the paint is dry, tape over the red stripes.

 Step 8: Repeat Step 7 in your previously decided pattern.
-Like I said, Bria is super detailed, and really took her time to make sure each star was perfectly placed.
+As I mentioned before, my oldest daughter is super detailed, and really took her time to make sure each star was perfectly placed.
 Random is totally cool, too!
 You’ll also notice she continued to use her neat fade-out technique with the stars.

 Step 11: Wear them (we washed them first, just because, but it is probably not super necessary)—just in time to celebrate fireworks on July 4th.

 Aren’t they all adorable?
 I thought it was fun to see the different takes they had on the same project.
-I love how Chloe has stars everywhere, and Sophia’s are really dark and bold.
+I love how my middle daughter put stars everywhere and chose horizontal stripes, and my youngest painted hers really dark and bold.